 The most common tried and true campaign methods involve posters, leaflets and talking to students.
 However, given current numbers of students on campus, we would suggest a combined virtual and in person approach might work better this year.

 It may be in your best interest to not only talk to students on your campus, but to find out what students want and need at the satellite campuses too.

 To get your message across about why people should vote for you, you can use almost any method you like.
-Be as creative as you want, however, there are a few rules that you must follow and there are electoral offences that can carry a penalty.
+Be as creative as you want, however, there are a few rules that you must follow and there are electoral offenses that can carry a penalty.